Comparing The Top 3 Vocal Synthesizers

 Emvoice

-With Emvoice, just type your lyrics, add notes for each syllable, and voilà!
-Hyper-realistic vocals get generated right in your DAW.
+With Emvoice, just type your lyrics, add some notes, and voilà!
+You've got hyper-realistic vocals right in your DAW.

 Pros: